-Myths and misinformation constitute the biggest barriers towards true understanding of any country, and like any country, Australia is not immune to its share of myths.
-Australia is a blessed country, filled to the brim with myriad delights for the traveler.
+Myths and misinformation constitute the biggest barriers towards true understanding of any country.
+Like any country, Australia is not immune to its share of myths.
+It is country brimming with myriad delights for the traveller.
 Don’t let common myths get in your way of experiencing Australia to the fullest.

-Australia has excellent road infrastructure.
-Signposts and speed limits are clearly displayed as well.
+There is excellent road infrastructure.
+Signposts and speed limits are also clearly displayed.
 Connecting towns are provisioned for travelers and fuel is readily available.
-Car rental companies provide 24-hour roadside assistance and the excellent GPS satellite navigation system ensures you don’t lose your way.
+Car rental companies provide 24-hour roadside assistance.
+The excellent GPS system ensures you won’t lose your way.

 The occasional kangaroo or wombat may cross the road, but mostly you’ll find them in zoos and reserves.
-You may also see koalas, seals and penguins on beachside roads occasionally.
+You may also occasionally see koalas, seals, and penguins on beachside roads.
 However, roads don’t teem with kangaroos, causing accidents and killing people.

 Australia is the perfect country for postcard pictures.
 Rich, green tropical rainforests vie with the azure blue of oceans.
-The white shiny sands of uncrowded beaches vie with the rich colors of the outback.
+The white sands of uncrowded beaches vie with the rich colors of the outback.
 Each region takes on different hues based on the season.
-Australia is nothing if not colorful!
+Australia is nothing if not colourful!

-The best things about Australia are free – beaches, open spaces, parks, many campsites, museums, free theatre, and seasonal festivals and so on.
-Obtain a value card or opt for package tours, get a rail pass, and use the free transport offered in major cities.
+The best things about Australia are free: beaches, open spaces, parks, many campsites, museums, free theatre, seasonal festivals, and so on.
+Obtain a value card or opt for package tours, get a rail pass, and use the free transport in major cities.
 Meals cost less than $12 for one at cheap eateries.

 6. Aussies Eat Strange Food